NuGet/NuGetDocs/NuGet.Docs/Release-Notes/Known-Issues.md

 These are the most common known issues with NuGet that are repeatedly reported.
 If you are having trouble installing NuGet or managing packages, please take a look through these known issues and their resolutions.

+## Error installing packages with NuGet 3.4, 3.4.1

+** Problem:**

+In NuGet 3.4 and 3.4.1, when attempting to install packages and an error message is presented: "NuGet operation failed - NuGet.Config is not valid XML..."

+The NuGet.config file in your `%AppData%\NuGet\` folder has accidentally been emptied.
+To fix this: Close Visual Studio 2015, delete the NuGet.config file in the `%AppData%\NuGet\` folder and restart Visual Studio.
+A new NuGet.Config file will be generated and you will be able to proceed.

 ## Error installing packages with NuGet 2.7

 **Problem:**